AsadNaveed1/Notakto---AI/README.md

 We will mark your code by playing a number of games against an optimal AI.
 Your AI must win all games to get full marks for this question.

 Important: Implementing an optimal AI that is able to always win does not require complex computation.
 Your AI must be very fast.
 We will use a time threshold of 1 second per move.
-You are allowed to discuss solution strategies for this question.
-But don't share any code.